blue-triangle-tech/btt-android-sdk/README.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

+> Note:
-> If Network state capture is enabled and `ACCESS_NETWORK_STATE` permission is not granted, then the SDK won't track network state as it won't be able to.
+> 1. If Network state capture is enabled and `ACCESS_NETWORK_STATE` permission is not granted, then the SDK won't track network state as it won't be able to.
+> 2. This feature is only available on API Level 21 and above

 ## WebView Tracking